-As mentioned at the beginning of this article, weight loss is greater with gastric bypass surgery; however, if given three years or more, the losses from gastric sleeve surgery begin to catch up with the losses from gastric bypass surgery.
+As mentioned at the beginning of this article, weight loss is greater with gastric bypass surgery; however, by three years or more from the procedure date, the losses from gastric sleeve surgery begin to catch up with the losses from gastric bypass surgery.

 In addition, the Body Mass Index (BMI) needs to be factored into the equation because this element of data will greatly affect the speed and amount of weight loss.
 The higher a patient’s IBMI (Initial Body Mass Index), the greater the drop of the patient’s BMI (especially after three years or more), regardless of procedure.
-Basically, the bigger you are prior to surgery, the faster you’ll lose weight.
+Basically, the more body weight someone has prior to surgery, the faster they will lose body weight immediately after surgery.